G0PLY/DCLXVI_X/README.md

 --------------------------------------------------------------------------------------------------

-Prebuilt Windows Version only...
+Prebuilt Windows Version...

-Download DCLXVI_927232.zip (Singleplayer only, has more features but less traditional style, has Bloodmage)
+Download DCLXVI_92823.zip (Singleplayer only, has more features but less traditional style, has Bloodmage)

 Download DCLXVI_6123.zip (Multiplayer, less features but more traditional style, no Bloodmage)